elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 ## Block definition in a declaration ##

 The first parameter of the `decl` method is a block definition, in which the announced in the declaration  methods will be implemented.
-Описание обязательно содержит имя блока и может дополнительно содержать: The block definition must contain the block name and may additionally contain:
+The block definition must contain the block name and may additionally contain:

 * limiting the scope of the declaration by the certain modification of the block;
 * list of parent blocks, methods of which should inherit the given block.